opensearch-project/documentation-website/_integrations/index.md

 The OpenSearch Integrations schema outlines how to capture, analyze, and visualize data.
 It includes the selection and configuration of monitoring tools, data collection methods, data storage and retention strategies, and visualization and alerting mechanisms.
 It follows the [OpenTelemetry Protocol convention](https://github.com/open-telemetry), with OpenSearch [Simple Schema for Observability](https://opensearch.org/docs/latest/observing-your-data/ssfo/) handling the translation from the OTEL schema to the physical index mapping templates.

-Find detailed information, including schema examples, about the schema in the [OpenSearch Observability READ.me file](https://github.com/opensearch-project/opensearch-catalog/blob/main/docs/schema/observability/README.md) and on the [OpenSearch Observability wiki](https://github.com/opensearch-project/dashboards-observability/wiki/OpenSearch-Observability--Home#observability-schema).
+Find detailed information about the schema, including schema examples, in the [OpenSearch Observability READ.me file](https://github.com/opensearch-project/opensearch-catalog/blob/main/docs/schema/observability/README.md) and on the [OpenSearch Observability wiki](https://github.com/opensearch-project/dashboards-observability/wiki/OpenSearch-Observability--Home#observability-schema).

 ## Get started